pzit0/botany563-final/ortholog-search-procedure.md

+# April 11, 2023:
+## Deleting some of these actually
+part of why I created the ncbi parser is because I required a certain criteria.
+It seems silly to go back on that now.
+So I don't want to recover the bad genome sequences.

 # March 31, 2023:
 ### More BLAST commands:
 (base) pzito@IBIO-DRW7N0JQY0 CURATION3-manually_add_more_sequences % blastp -query Ibalt.fa -db nr -remote -evalue 0.01 -entrez_query "Idotea baltica [organism]" -outfmt "0" -out Ibalt.blastn